Lansinoh Moms' Club

 Does Breastfeeding Hurt?

 For many women, nipple problems are the worst in the first week after giving birth.
 Struggles with infant positioning and latch are the most common causes of nipple pain during this time.
-As mom and baby gain more experience with breastfeeding and latching, nursing becomes much more enjoyable and relaxing for both.
+As mom and baby gain more experience with breastfeeding and latching, nursing becomes more enjoyable and relaxing for both.

-Another reason for discomfort is that the breasts and nipples become more sensitive during pregnancy and after giving birth.
+Another reason for discomfort is that your breasts and nipples become more sensitive during pregnancy and after giving birth.
 Hormonal changes are preparing your breasts for breastfeeding and this can increase sensitivity and cause discomfort.

 Additionally, your baby will be nursing frequently during the first part of their life, and this repeated suction and moisture can cause discomfort and affect your skin, just like your lips get dry when exposed to different conditions.

 But just because nipple discomfort is common doesn’t mean you need to “tough it out” or that there is nothing you can do about it.
 Breastfeeding shouldn’t be painful, and pain is an indication that you and your baby may need a little extra help.
-Remember that this is a new experience for both you and your baby, and it may take time and practice to get the hang of it.
+Remember that this is a new experience for both of you, and it may take time and practice to get the hang of it.
 Getting comfortable with positioning and latch is your first step, and seeking the help of a lactation consultant can make a big difference.
 Visits may even be covered by your insurance.
 You might find it beneficial to do your research ahead of time to find a provider convenient to you.

 But what else can you do?